maciejmiklas/resistative-plant-monitor/README.md

 # Hardware
 ![Overview](/fritzing/PlantMonitor_schem.jpg)

-* you will find fritzing project here
+* you will find fritzing project in folder "fritzing"
-* 4 PIN socket in the left bottom corner is meant to be connected to moisture sensor
+* 2 PIN socket in the left bottom corner is meant to be connected to moisture sensor
-* photo resistor regulates insensitivity of LCD backlight
+* R1 - regulates LCD brightness
-* R1 regulates LCD brightness
+* R2 - it's a photo resistor which regulates insensitivity of LCD backlight
-* R5 regulates backlight insensitivity for LCD display
+* R5 - regulates backlight insensitivity for LCD display
-* R10 sets alarm threshold
+* R6 - sets alarm threshold
-* R3 value is not 220 ohm but 10k (I have to correct schematic)
+* R10 + R14 - those two rezistors are part of a voltage divider for moisture sensor

 # Software design
-I've used Eclipse, source code is here .
+I've used Eclipse.
 Whole project is divided into modules, each one in separate class file.

 I dis not use interrupts, so every module is controlled from main loop in PlantMonitor.cpp.